syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 ### Simple Mail merge with Group

 You can perform a Mail merge with the group to append multiple records from the data source into a single document.
-The group is a part of the document enclosed by two special merge fields named «TableStart:TableName» and «TableEnd:TableName»
+The group is a part of the document enclosed by two special merge fields named Â«TableStart:TableNameÂ» and Â«TableEnd:TableNameÂ»

-* «TableStart:TableName»: Denotes the start of the group.
+* Â«TableStart:TableNameÂ»: Denotes the start of the group.
-* «TableEnd:TableName»: Denotes the end of the group.
+* Â«TableEnd:TableNameÂ»: Denotes the end of the group.

 The region between these two merge fields gets repeated for every record from the data source.

-For example – let’s consider that you have a template document as shown.
+For example â€“ letâ€™s consider that you have a template document as shown.

 ![Simple Mail merge with Group input document](GettingStarted_images/GettingStarted_img4.png)

 Here in this template, the employees are the group name and the exact same name should be used while performing the Mail merge through code.
-There are two special merge fields “TableStart:Employees” and “TableEnd:Employees” to denote the start and end of the Mail merge group.
+There are two special merge fields â€œTableStart:Employeesâ€ and â€œTableEnd:Employeesâ€ to denote the start and end of the Mail merge group.

-To merge an image in the replace of a merge field, you need to add a prefix (“Image:”)the merge field name.
+To merge an image in the replace of a merge field, you need to add a prefix (â€œImage:â€)the merge field name.

-For example, the merge field name should be like “<<Image:Photo>>”(<<Image:MergeFieldName>>)
+For example, the merge field name should be like â€œ<<Image:Photo>>â€(<<Image:MergeFieldName>>)

 The following code example shows how to perform a Mail merge with objects.